JustJ3527/shuttrly/README.md

 ## ⚠️ Important Notes

 - The application uses a **JSON logging system** that stores logs locally in a file.
-- **Static and media files** are served by Django during development.
-For production, you should configure proper handling (e.g., using Nginx or a cloud storage service).
 - Make sure to configure **SMTP settings** correctly to enable email sending (used for registration, confirmation, 2FA, etc.).

 ---